Why I Am Embracing My Gray Hair

 I’ve also found a community of like-minded women and embarked on a number of creative projects.
 I feel (and I think I look) younger and more alive!

-If you can relate to any of this, please subscribe to my blog and we can go through this silver hair transformation together!
-It’s not easy bucking societal norms, but we can do this…together!
+If you can relate to any of this, please subscribe to my blog and we can go through this silver hair transformation together.
+It’s not easy bucking societal norms, but we can do it!

 I’d love to hear from you in the comments – let me know if you are transitioning and how you feel!